 If we have piqued your curiosity, check out this photo tour of Hearst Castle.
 Need we say more?

-Directions to Highway 1
+Directions To Highway 1

 Highway 1 can be accessed from virtually any connected town.
-If you are beginning your trip in the downtown Los Angeles area, directions to Highway 1 are easy!
+If you are beginning your PCH drive in the downtown Los Angeles area, directions to Highway 1 are easy!
 Simply take I-10 West for 17 miles, connecting to I-110 S for about 22 miles, and then connect to Highway 1 from there.

 If you are connecting to Highway 1 from the Sacramento area, take I-80 West for about 50 miles, connect to US-101 S from there, and then connect US-101 North.
 After about 15 miles, you will reach Highway 1.